Originally written by TJ Ryan.

 Furthermore, the ATO explains that, at the time of writing, taxpayers who earn at least $90,000 as a single or $180,000 as a couple or family and do not have private health insurance pay a Medicare Levy Surcharge, which is an additional Medicare-related tax of up to 1.5%.
 The Medicare Levy Surcharge is designed to incentivise people who can afford to take out private health insurance to do so, rather than rely on the public health system.

 If you’re comparing health insurance policies, the table below displays a snapshot of a hospital and extras policies currently available on Canstar’s database for a single female born in 1985 seeking cover in NSW without pregnancy cover.
 Please note the table is sorted by Star Rating (highest to lowest), followed by monthly premium (lowest to highest) and features links direct to the provider’s website.
 Use Canstar’s health insurance comparison selector to view a wide range of policies.

 What does Medicare cover?

-What Medicare covers: Hospital
+What Medicare covers: hospital

 - Treatment by doctors, specialists, and nurses

-- Some dental surgeries
+- Certain necessary dental surgeries

-- Cleft Lip and Palate Scheme treatment
+- Cleft Lip and Cleft Palate Scheme treatment

 - Some allied health services (e.g. psychologists, psychiatrists, chronic disease management)